🧭

 🧠

-• we select the projects
+• we vet the projects

-• we accompany before, during and after
+• we support you before, during and after

-But a fundamental part is yours.
+But a big part of it is down to you.

 • ●